luau-lang/rfcs/docs/rawget-type-operator.md

 ## Design

-The functionality of `rawget` type operator behaves the same as its [runtime pair](https://create.roblox.com/docs/reference/engine/globals/LuaGlobals#rawget): provide a way to look up a specific property of a type without invoking the `__index` metamethod.
+The functionality of `rawget` type operator behaves the same as its [runtime counterpart](https://luau-lang.org/library#global-functions): provide a way to look up a specific property of a table type without invoking the `__index` metamethod.

 ```luau
 local var1 = {